sudhir002/Image-BackGround-Removal/README.md

 Project is ready for Local server run, for production need to configure the url/endpoint of the server in html and misc file.

-Added Kafka Datapile Line for Multipule Upload
+Added Kafka Datapipe Line for Multipule Upload

 setup Kafka in ubuntu: